 In accordance with the Joint Management Agreement (JMA) between Umatilla County and the City of Umatilla, the County is required to co-adopt any amendments within the city's UGB.
 Therefore, the County has the authority to consider and approve the Comprehensive Plan Map, Text and Zoning Map Amendments.

-The process of approval by the County involves review by the County Planning Commission with a recommendation to the Board of County Commissioners (BCC).
-The BCC must also hold a public hearing(s) and make a decision whether or not to adopt the proposed change to the Development Code.
-A public hearing before the BCC is scheduled for February 9, 2022 at 9am.
+The process of approval by the County involves review by the County Planning Commission with a recommendation to the Board of County Commissioners.
+A public hearing was held before the Planning Commission on January 27, 2022.